NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

 application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

-## TODO

-2. Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown.
-3. The application asks the user to sign in and shows a 404 page if that poll does not exist

 ## Data

 There are two three of objects stored in our database: